JoanaMota/LearnCPP/README.md

 Compiler searches for function with the correct signature and uses the one that fits best. :warning: Each time you leave something for compiler to deduce — make sure there is no room for ambiguity left.

-**Dynamic** polymorphism memory will be allocated at run-time and is also known as late binding.
+**Dynamic** polymorphism memory will be allocated at run-time.
+The compiler determines the type of the object at runtime and then binds the function call.
+Is also known as Late Binding or Dynamic Linkage.
 It's slow because it is analyzed at runtime.
 More flexible.
 Example: virtual functions and pointers.

 ```cpp
 class Base